thenativeweb/node-cqrs-eventdenormalizer/README.md

 	  //   { index: {profileId: 1}, options: {} }
 	  // ]
 	},

 	// optionally, define some initialization data for new view models...
 	{
 	  emails: ['default@mycomp.org'],
 	  phoneNumbers: []
 	});

+If you need an information from an other collection while denormalizing an event, you can require such a collection and make some lookups. for example

+	col.find({ my: 'value' }, function (err, vms) {});

+But be careful with this!

 ## ViewBuilder